Posts

 Point merge in air traffic management is a systemized method for sequencing arrival flows developed by the EUROCONTROL Experimental Centre in 2006.
 It is based on a specific P-RNAV route structure, consisting of a point (the merge point) and pre-defined legs (the sequencing legs) equidistant from this point.

-Point merge offers a number of benefits over traditional vector-based sequencing, including:
+Point merge offers a number of benefits over traditional vector-based sequencing, including the following:

-- Increased capacity: Point merge can increase the capacity of an airspace by up to 20%.
+• Increased capacity: Point merge can increase the capacity of airspace.

 Here is an example of how point merge works: